Timex Sinclair 2068: T/S 2000 BASIC

-Software List
+Software

 Timex Computer Corp published 7 cartridges and 37 cassettes along with the launch of T/S 2068.
 Some titles were released both on cartridge and tape.
 The software ranged from utilities and personal accounting programs to educational titles and games.
-Based on the original software catalog, 4 cartridges and 22 of the planned tapes were never released..
+Based on the original software catalog, 4 cartridges and 22 of the planned tapes were never released.

 Timex of Portugal released cartridges (including the "ZX Spectrum Emulator" and "TimeWord", that came with the TC 2068), tapes and software on disks (ex: Tasword for Timex FDD).

 Reception

 Popular Mechanics in February 1984 called the Timex Sinclair 2068's keyboard a "mixed blessing" and reported a flaw in the video signal, but liked its BASIC and concluded that "for $200, the 2068 is a nice package".

+Magazines dedicated to Timex Sinclair machines were published in the US, like SYNC (from 1981 to 1984) and Timex Sinclair User (1983), and dozens of fanzines and group newsletters also exist.